Relintai/pandemonium_engine_docs/community/contributing/pr_workflow.md

     $ git rebase -i upstream/master

+Note:
-.. note:: Referencing branches in Git is a bit tricky due to the distinction
+ Referencing branches in Git is a bit tricky due to the distinction
           between remote and local branches.
 Here, `upstream/master` (with a `/`) is a local branch which has been pulled from the `upstream` remote's `master` branch.